The Turnof Papers:

 THE WORD TURNED UPSIDE DOWN

 Different images of Trump voters have been perpetuated over the past four years.
 He has racist voters who are no doubt the most visible and loudest, but they actually make up a smaller number than propagated by the media and perceived by liberals.
 According to Pew Research Center, one third of Trump’s voters were black and Hispanic combined.
 This data shows that not everyone who voted for Trump is an uneducated gun toting, Confederate flag wearing Nazi from Alabama.
-Some ARE just gun-toting racists like Proud Boys’ leader Enrique Tarrio, a racist POC.
+Some ARE just gun-toting racists like Proud Boys’ leader Enrique Tarrio, an ironically racist POC.
 But in 2020, Donald actually received 11 million more votes.
 To think all or most Trump voters are racists would be statistically foolish.
-I would never try to get into the head of celebrity Trump supporters like Kanye West, but many of your favorite POC sports stars and celebrities squash that racist narrative.
+I would never try to get into the head of celebrity Trump supporters like Kanye West, but many of your favorite POC sports stars and celebrities squash that all racist narrative.
 Lil Wayne, Mariano Rivera, Johnny Damon, Tito Ortiz, and 50 cent all come from varying backgrounds, yet openly support Trump.
 I suspect that they and many of their white counterparts are not racists, but are similar to Trump’s wealthy supporters.
 They have enjoyed their healthy tax breaks as well as the laws passed during the Trump presidency that were financially friendly towards the upper class.
 However, the majority of Trump’s voters aren’t elites.
 They are ordinary, hard-working citizens like my father.

 My dad is a retired NYPD officer who's had partners of different ethnicities become lifelong friends.
 He entrusted his life in the hands of black, Asian, and Latino officers and vice versa.
 In the 80s and 90s, he wasn’t a fan of either Trump or his lapdog Rudy Giuliani.
 As a child, I remember him putting the fear of God in me against guns that still somewhat lingers in the present.
 How did a former Democrat become a loyal Republican and vote for Trump twice?
 His reasons for voting for Trump are not only a reflection of the other ordinary citizens who voted for Donald, but also a recycled political stance stemming from the days of Hamilton.